Tomas-J-Gonzalez/tg/content/portfolio/link-up/index.md

     alt: "Hi-fidelity design of Link-up"
   - template: content
     content: |
+      ## Project Overview

+      A collaborative journey to connect students within DCT facilities and enable interdisciplinary collaboration.

       ## Objective

       To be the number one platform students enjoy using to succeed in their studies, assignments and group tasks.